aashita-n/CCT/README.md

 ---

 ## Future Enhancements
---Integration with live APIs for real-time cloud data --User authentication system
+Integration with live APIs for real-time cloud data User authentication system
---Advanced analytics and reporting dashboards --Addition of more service types and cloud providers
+Advanced analytics and reporting dashboards
+Addition of more service types and cloud providers